-There are two different replacement procedures as follows:
+There are two different replacement procedures:

 - If the broken handset and the spare handset have the same device type and functionality license, see Replace without Move Licenses using WinPDM and WSG. - If the broken handset and the spare handset do not have the same device type and/or functionality license.
-The license must be moved to the spare handset, see Replace and Move License using WinPDM and WSG on page 24.
+The license must be moved to the spare handset, see Chapter 5.2.3: Replace and Move License using WinPDM and WSG on page 50.